bb-goettingen/website/README.md

-author      | The author of the post authorExtra | Displayed in parenthesis after the author, could for example be an alias or a group the author belongs to title       | The title, used as the main heading of the post date        | Post date, ISO 8601 date format: YYYY-MM-DD draft       | If true the post won't appear on the home page, but can still be accessed by going to `path`
+author      | The author of the post authorExtra | Displayed in parenthesis after the author, could for example be an alias or a group the author belongs to title       | The title, used as the main heading of the post summary     | The summary of the post, displayed under the title date        | Post date, ISO 8601 date format: YYYY-MM-DD draft       | If true the post won't appear on the home page, but can still be accessed by going to `path` image       | The image displayed to the right of the post in the list